rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 Exciting new additions have been made in November!

-- Micah added a ["paused" text overlay] to provide visual indication for when the game is paused.
+- Micah added a ["paused" text overlay] to provide a visual indication for when the game is paused.
 - Carlo added a [new armor system] that gives a chance for destroyed enemies to drop armor consumables that can block a single hit from any damage source.